Boxing from St. Nicholas Arena

-Boxing from St. Nicholas Arena was an American sports program originally broadcast on NBC from 1946 to 1948, and later on the now-defunct DuMont Television Network from 1954 to 1956.
+Boxing from St. Nicholas Arena is an American sports program originally broadcast on NBC from 1946 to 1948, and later on the DuMont Television Network from 1954 to the network's closure in 1955, and was their final regularly scheduled program.
+It was later a syndicated program based at WABD television in New York City (the former flagship of DuMont) from 1955 until 1958, mostly under the "DuMont" banner.

 Broadcast history

 Before having their own program, boxing matches from St. Nicholas Arena were broadcast as part of the Gillette Cavalcade of Sports.

 NBC

 NBC broadcast Boxing From St. Nicholas Arena twice a week—at 9:30 p.m. on Mondays and at 10 p.m. on Tuesdays.
 The series ended on May 9, 1949, as a result of budgetary problems at the sponsoring Gillette Company.

 DuMont

 The DuMont version was hosted by Chris Schenkel; Schenkel took over for Dennis James, who had hosted most of DuMont's boxing telecasts prior to 1954.

-This regularly scheduled program, which aired boxing matches from St. Nicholas Arena in New York City on Monday nights, is notable for being the final program to air on DuMont.
-The last network-aired program was broadcast on August 6, 1956, though a few remaining programs were seen locally on New York's WABD afterward.